iamtash/iamtash.github.io/_posts/2019-09-15-rails_project_coffeecups_2_0.markdown

 ```
 I designed coffee recommendations to display on the user's show page, or the view that presents a feed of all of the cups a user has consumed.
 Since it is possible for a user to be either viewing their own show page, or Coffee Cups Profile, if you will, or someone else's Coffee Cups Profile, a user should only see their recommendations if they are viewing their own profile page.

-In the users#show action, the above method is called on the user whose profile is being viewed (this info is available from setting `@user = User.find_by(id: params[:id])`), and the code to generate coffee recommendations is only executed if `current_user`, which is passed in as an argument, is visiting their own user show page.
+In the `users#show` action, the above method is called on the user whose profile is being viewed (this info is available from setting `@user = User.find_by(id: params[:id])`), and the code to generate coffee recommendations is only executed if `current_user`, which is passed in as an argument, is visiting their own "profile".

 The resulting recommendations will be passed to the corresponding view as an instance variable and displayed for the user to see on their profile.
 `app/views/users/show.html.erb`